 Loans Canada: The Country's Best Loan Comparison Platform

 2016, along with the election of our new Prime Minister, Justin Trudeau, marked the start of several changes to our country’s policies on income taxes and other government benefit programs.
 This included some notable adjustments to the C.C.T.B.
-(Canada Child Tax Benefit), which as of July 20th, 2016 is officially re-named the “Canada Child Benefit.”
+(Canada Child Tax Benefit), which as of July 20th, 2016 is officially renamed the “Canada Child Benefit” (CCB).

-We receive questions every day about a variety of different types of loans and the application processes that comes with them.
+We receive questions every day about a variety of different types of loans and the application processes that come with them.
 One question that we frequently receive is: “Will I qualify for a loan if I’m currently receiving the Canada Child Benefit?”
-While the answer to this question varies from lender to lender, here’s what you need to know about applying for a loan when your income comes from the Canada Child Benefit.
+While the answer to this question varies from lender to lender, here’s how you can use your Canada Child Benefit income to qualify for a loan.

 What is the Canada Child Benefit (CCB)?

 The Canada Child Benefit is a type of payment that families or single parents can apply for when they have a child or children who are currently under the age of 18.
 Certain aspects of the benefit have been modified as of July 20th, 2016.
 These changes were implemented as a way to simplify, but also improve the program for current and future beneficiaries.
 Some of those changes include:

 - A less complicated process (families will generally receive a specific amount per month, over a period of 12 months).